 This tutorial does not actually power-down the Raspberry Pi board.
 It only puts the system to standby mode and consumes minimal power.
 To actually power-down the board, you need to initiate shutdown via the Desktop GUI or execute the shutdown command on the Terminal.

-On the Raspberry Pi, we will use GPIO3 (pin 5) and GND to connect the push button.
+We will use GPIO3 (pin 5) and GND to connect the push button.
 You can use any Ground pin available on the Raspberry Pi GPIO header.